alejandrotoledoweb/TDD-Node-app/README.md

 - Copy the files locally in your machine
 - run `npm install`
-- and then run `npm test` to run all test
+- and then run `npm test` to run all tests for both js files